delta-pav/back-to-the-ship/README.md

 and then i connected the LCD with the help of ai, I defined open sea state and made the code so that it shows open sea when non of the sensors are on,then i defined the countdown of 5 sec to start when either of the sensors go off.
 Then I defined the wrecked state, which will be shown after the 5 second countdown.
-I also bulit the circuit in both IRL and tinkercad so pls check it out https://www.tinkercad.com/things/4dp3MEXhwjb-odyssues-ship
+I also bulit the circuit in both IRL and tinkercad so pls check it out https://www.tinkercad.com/things/4dp3MEXhwjb-odyssues-ship i cannot add the video here cause its too big please messege this number 7989570846 or i will just send the video to all the admins